-The John W. Rogers, Jr. Internship Program in Finance provides career resources and funded internship opportunities for students interested in financial services careers.
-The program is open to all students, and students from under-resourced backgrounds are particularly encouraged to participate.
+The John W. Rogers, Jr. Internship Program in Finance provides career resources and funded internship opportunities for students interested in financial services careers and seeks to promote diversity within the field.
+The program is open to all students, and students engaged in Black, African American, and Hispanic/Latinx communities are highly encouraged to participate.

 Participating students benefit from:

 - Workshops that foster the development of technical and soft skills needed to succeed in finance

 - Networking opportunities with leading financial services employers